 Advanced work in jewelry and metals.
 Prerequisite(s): ARTS 356.
 Notes: Lab Fee: \$25.
 Offered in fall and spring.

 456. Jewelry and Metals IV: Forming (3:7).

-A design and practical exploration of forging and forming techniques used in the production of jewelry and metal-work.
+A design and practical exploration of forging and forming techniques used in the production of jewelry and metalwork.
+Prerequisite(s): ARTS 455.